opensupporter/osdi-docs/README.md

 	      "href": "/api/v1/people",
 	      "title": "The collection of people in the system" },
-	    "addresses": {
-	      "href": "/api/v1/addresses",
-	      "title": "The collection of addresses in the system" },
 	    "questions": {
 	      "href": "http://api.opensupporter.org/api/v1/questions",
 	      "title": "The collection of questions in the system"